 ^%Y are used by the %YGBLSTAT() utility program, and global variables that start with

 ^%y are reserved for use by YottaDB, applications should not use them.

 To application software, files in a file system provide persistence.
 This means that global variables must be stored in files for persistence.
 A global directory file provides a process with a mapping from the name of every possible global variable name to one or more regions.
 A database is a set of regions, which in turn map to database files.
 Global directories are created and maintained by a utility program, which is discussed at length in Chapter 4 Global Directory Editor of the YottaDB Administration and Operations Guide and is outside the purview of this document.

-mapped to the same database file for all languages, but a global
+^Population would be mapped to the same database file for all languages, but a global variable such as

 Default.gld mapping a